Which city is cheaper, Venice or Dublin?

 The winter brings many poeple to Dublin as well as Venice.
 The museums, the shopping scene, and the cuisine are the main draw to Dublin this time of year.
 Additionally, many travelers come to Venice for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Venice.
 Dublin is much warmer than Venice in the winter.
-The temperature in Dublin is usually 6°C (42°F) in January, and Venice stays around 3°C (37°F).
+The daily temperature in Dublin averages around 6°C (42°F) in January, and Venice fluctuates around 3°C (37°F).

 In the winter, Dublin often gets less sunshine than Venice.
 Dublin gets 56 hours of sunny skies this time of year, while Venice receives 88 hours of full sun.